Skip to main content

 The following predefined tokens are available for Service Monitor Actions:

-• [[@CurrentStatus]] - This is the current status of the Service
+• [[@CurrentStatus]] - The current status of the Service

-• [[@MACHINENAME]] - This is the machine name on which the service was monitored.
+• [[@MACHINENAME]] - The machine name on which the service was monitored

-• [[@SERVICENAME]] - This is the display name of the service that was monitored and caused the action to fire
+• [[@SERVICENAME]] - The display name of the service that was monitored and caused the action to fire

-• [[@UNIQUEID]] - This is a unique identifying number that is associated with each action fired
+• [[@UNIQUEID]] - A unique identifying number that is associated with each action fired

-• [[@ServiceLogon]] - This is the name of the user the services is "running as" or "Local System"
+• [[@ServiceLogon]] - The name of the user the service is "running as" or "Local System"

 Variables for Process Monitor Actions